Why is it so difficult to change trains in Paris to reach the south of France?

 “I once did that transfer in 23 minutes,” reports Sophie Constant.
 “It was like the waves parted.
 Absolutely magical and has yet to be bested.”
 But Brian McBride warns: “You want to take a chance when the RER is busy?
 Forget it.
 My wife was knocked over in the rush to board back in May.”

-“The real VIv Griff” said: “I have lived in Paris, speak fluent French, have connected Paris Nord to Gare de Lyon before, am fully able-bodied and usually have spare Métro tickets on hand, and I would feel uneasy with only 60 minutes between trains.
+Another response said: “I have lived in Paris, speak fluent French, have connected Paris Nord to Gare de Lyon before, am fully able-bodied and usually have spare Metro tickets on hand, and I would feel uneasy with only 60 minutes between trains.
 Doable but not comfortable.”

-The unpredictable queue for a Métro ticket adds to the stress.
+The unpredictable queue for a Metro ticket adds to the stress.
 Lonely Planet vice-president Tom Hall finds RATP’s lack of acceptance of contactless bank cards “baffling”.
 He points out: “You can even do it on New York’s old-school system.”

 Make the above-ground trans-Parisian journey by bus 91 from Rue du St-Quentin just south of Gare du Nord, recommends Philip Lynn.
 “Great if you have an hour spare,” he says.
 The same bus continues on a wide sweep around central Paris to Montparnasse station, for trains to the west and southwest of France.